mlcourses/lab-3-blog-post-group6_cs281/post.md

 ## Conclusion (Vuong's still working on it)
-This lab is an opportunity to learn how to design a complete combinational circuit that allows us to modify the Voltage to achieve the result we want to see.
+This lab is an opportunity to learn how to design a complete combinational circuit that allows us to modify the Voltage to achieve the desired result, which is displayed using a 7-segment LED display.
+The procedures honed our skills in wiring, testing, as well as debugging (both hardware bugs and software bugs).
+They also allow us to apply our knowledge of SOP designs and K-Maps, which are crucial in building efficient circuits and hardware.